coni524/aws-ecs-fargate-schedule/README.md

 - AWS Lambda(and permission)
 - IAM Role for Lambda

-### AWS EventBridge Rule and Lambda Setup
+## Setup
-Extract ecs-schedule.yaml from the AWS Management Console or AWS CLI.
+Extract events-rule.yaml from the AWS Management Console or AWS CLI.

 Parameters
 - NamePrefix: Prefix